smithlabs/todoist-deck-clear/README.md

      }
      ```

-3. Backup Tasks:
+4. **Backup Tasks:**

-   - The `backup-tasks.py` script allows you to create backups of tasks from Todoist projects.
+   The `backup-tasks.py` script allows you to create backups of tasks from Todoist projects.
+To backup tasks:

    - Ensure you have the required dependencies installed by running `pip install -r requirements.txt`.
    - Obtain a Todoist API token and place it in a file named `token` in the project directory.
    - Modify the `settings.json` file to include the project names you want to back up.
    - Run the script using the command `python backup-tasks.py`.

-4. Delete Tasks:
+5. **Delete Tasks:**

-   - The `delete-tasks.py` script enables you to delete tasks from Todoist projects.
+   The `delete-tasks.py` script enables you to delete tasks from Todoist projects.
+To delete tasks:

    - Ensure you have the required dependencies installed by running `pip install -r requirements.txt`.
    - Obtain a Todoist API token and place it in a file named `token` in the project directory.
    - Modify the `settings.json` file to include the project names from which you want to delete tasks.
    - Run the script using the command `python delete-tasks.py`.

-5. Restore Tasks:
+6. **Restore Tasks:**

-   - The `restore-tasks.py` script allows you to restore backups of tasks to Todoist projects.
+   The `restore-tasks.py` script allows you to restore backups of tasks to Todoist projects.
+To restore tasks:

    - Ensure you have the required dependencies installed by running `pip install -r requirements.txt`.
    - Obtain a Todoist API token and place it in a file named `token` in the project directory.
    - Ensure that backup JSON files are located in the "backup" folder within the project directory, following the lowercase naming convention.